ucasdp/DensityPath/README.md

 DensityPath, that can accurately and efficiently reconstruct the underlying cell developmental trajectories for large-scale scRNAseq data.
 DensityPath algorithm not only extract the separate high density representative cell states(RCSs) to handling the heterogeneous scRNAseq data accurately based on the powerful level-set cluster method, but also constructs cell state-transition path by finding the shortest paths (geodesic) of the representative cell states on the surface of density landscape.

 The main steps for DensityPath are as follows:
-1.Reduce the dimensionality of scRNAseq data.
+1.Reduce the dimensionality of scRNAseq data and set the parameters of density clustering k and h.
 2.Estimate the density function (landscape) and the level sets.
 3.Select high density clusters as the RCSs.
 4.Construct the cell state-transition path.